 Another thing that really can ruin the user experience is that the emails may seem unattended even if a team member is working on it.
 The system doesn’t have a way to signalize it, what can make double doing tasks a recurrent problem.

-Also, it’s impossible to make a distinction between external and internal communication, a separation that needs to be done in order to keep the workspace organized.
+Also, it’s impossible to make a distinction between external and internal communication, a separation that needs to be done to keep the workspace organized.

 A real shared inbox